4 ways to improve communication between marketing and sales

 • Marketers collect useful data on customers.

 As communication becomes more open and interaction more frequent, your sales and marketing teams may actually collaborate on the content creation for the company.
-By incorporating the perspectives of both teams, consumers will receive more targeted and timely messaging from your company.
+By incorporating the perspectives of both teams, consumers will receive more targeted and timely messaging.

 4. Reach a consensus on how information and processes are shared